c4ffein/docker-images/nginx/README.md

 ## CI/CD Pipeline

-See the root repository for GitHub Actions workflow examples that automatically build and push this image to Docker Hub.
+The GitHub Actions workflow (`.github/workflows/build-nginx.yml`) automatically builds and tests this image on every push to ensure the build process works correctly.